jeffmahoney/security-sensor-deployment/README.md

 - `config/traefik/traefik.toml.example` -> `config/traefik/traefik.toml`

-- `config/velociraptor/server.conf` -- Created by Velociraptor container but needs completion,
+- `config/velociraptor/server.conf` -- Created by Velociraptor container but needs completion.

+- `config/velociraptor/client.conf` -- Created by Velociraptor client container.
+No further modification is required.

+- `config/velociraptor/client.conf.template` -- Created by Velociraptor container for use with clients.
+The server URL will need to be replaced with the real domain name of the deployed server.

 - `config/traefik/acme.json` -- Empty file will be filled in by the Traefik container.
 No further modification is required.

-- `config/velociraptor/client.conf.template` -- Created by Velociraptor container for use with clients.
-The server URL will need to be completed.

 ### Internal TLS